Jump to content

 Every time I've checked online for other peoples opinions, the game gets insanely praised.

 It's not that I have a problem with the difficulty of the game, but from what I've played it just feels so empty.
 The map is huge and content is so thinly spread, which wouldn't be a problem if each location felt truly unique, which it doesn't.
-Locations seem copy and pasted, you see the same pub and store layout in just about every city.
+Locations seem copy and pasted, you see the same bar and store layout in just about every city.
 The description of the game makes out like you're just another person in the land and the world will live around you, which now reads like total baloney considering 90% of the inhabitants won't even talk to you.

 It doesn't feel (to me) like there is any incentive to play on into the game.
 While leveling up your character(s) is satisfying, when you think about why you're leveling up your character(s) you find you don't have much reason.